2016 Hungarian migrant quota referendum: Opposition

 Politics Can Be Different co-chair Bernadett Szél assessed the results as "weakening the government's position abroad".
-She said Orbán tried to "provoke" instead of proposals for solutions, but set up a "trap for himself."
+She said Orbán tried to "provoke" instead of proposals for solutions, but set up a "trap for himself".
 Co-chair Ákos Hadházy called the referendum as "destructive", because it "whipped up panic-like fear" among the citizens, while distracting from the "collapsing health care" and the "looting of EU funds at state level".
 He also said Orbán "isolated himself internationally with his populist campaign of provocation".

 Leaders of the Together, Dialogue for Hungary and Modern Hungary Movement called their boycott campaign as "successful".
 Together party president Viktor Szigetvári referred to the quota referendum as "the most expensive and liar propaganda campaign" since the transformation into democracy in 1989.
 He also warned the government's methods, forecasting the possible abuses by the Fidesz during the 2018 national election.
 Szigetvári criticized the Liberals' campaign for "Yes" votes, who "are working from Orbán's playbook", according to him.
 MoMa leader Lajos Bokros claimed the boycott successfully "defended the country's honor and its international prestige".
 He said the referendum's only aim was "to incite hatred and divide the nation".
 Dialogue for Hungary spokesperson Bence Tordai claimed the "sensible and well intentioned majority of the Hungarian society had won the referendum". [...]
-Afterall the Dialogue wants to focus on a post-Orbán Hungary", he added, and called the other left-wing parties to hold a pre-selection process in the next year to choose the most suitable joint opposition candidates in each constituency.
+After all the Dialogue wants to focus on a post-Orbán Hungary", he added, and called the other left-wing parties to hold a pre-selection process in the next year to choose the most suitable joint opposition candidates in each constituency.

 Gábor Fodor, party president of the Hungarian Liberal Party told in the party's press conference, "Hungary is the only loser in this day", and said the "government-raised xenophobia will not disappear any time soon and without a trace".
 He also considered Orbán "wanted to become the undisputable leader of the Euroskeptical and populist camp within the European Union, [...] but now received a huge slap in his face".

 6 percent of the votes (11 percent in Budapest) were invalid, by far the largest number in the election history of Hungary.
-According to most analysts, it clearly showed the Two-tailed Dog Party's efficient and effective campaign.
+According to most analysts, it clearly showed the Two-Tailed Dog Party's efficient and effective campaign.
 Thanks to the invalid result of the referendum, "we did not become such a lame country, as the government wants", MKKP leader Gergely Kovács said.
 He later told Népszabadság, his party decided to stand for the 2018 parliamentary election.
-He also insisted the Two-tailed Dog Party does not consider itself as a joke party, because it calls attention to serious issues in a "light-hearted form and with funny arguments."
+He also insisted the Two-Tailed Dog Party does not consider itself as a joke party, because it calls attention to serious issues in a "light-hearted form and with funny arguments".